Parents’ school closure survival guide

 12. Make up your own ‘lessons’Use topical events as inspiration for discussions that can stimulate learning.
-For example, when the BBC announced the closure of McDonald’s restaurants in the UK, it linked to an article about how McDonald’s grew from a single restaurant to a large chain.
+For example, when the BBC announced the closure of McDonald’s restaurants in the UK in March 2020, it linked to an article about how McDonald’s grew from a single restaurant to a large chain.
 As McDonald’s is something many children can relate to, you could read and discuss the article with your child and tailor a discussion to their interests.
 Based solely on the information in the article, you could explore academic subjects such as history (when did fast food became popular, and why may that have been?), geography (where did McDonald’s start – can you find it on a map?), economics (how did they expand?) or maths (the article refers to ‘three decades after 1954’: what year was that?).
 You could also explore universal themes such as family (the founders were brothers – would your siblings consider working together?), ambition (at first they felt they were rich enough just with one restaurant and had to be persuaded to open more – what would your child do?) and talent (the founders were good at making food quickly and consistently, but it took someone else with different skills to help them expand into a chain – what are different members of your own family good at?).
 Finally, you could even use the opportunity to improve your child’s vocabulary (entrepreneur, vetting, franchise – all words used in the article) or spelling (restaurant, efficiency).
 Your child doesn’t necessarily need to write anything down formally like they would at school – just exploring these themes verbally is enough.

 13. Discover a passion!There could be unexpected positives and opportunities amidst the shock and uncertainty: imagination and creativity can flourish when thoughts have more space to develop.
 You could suggest your child is lucky that they can now use some time each day to study something of particular interest to them, in more depth than their school curriculum allows.
 Isaac Newton apparently developed his theory of gravity when the University of Cambridge temporarily closed in 1665 because of the plague!
 Even if your child chooses to spend an hour a day, say, improving their Minecraft expertise, it can still be valid because they learn resilience, patience and confidence as they build their new creations.
 Equally, they could choose to focus on something connected to their school studies – mastering a new score on an instrument, nailing their times tables or perfecting some other skill.
 All of these will be useful when school returns to normal, and will boost their confidence.
-Teenagers in Years 11 and 13 may find themselves in future years being asked by potential universities or employers how they spent their time off, so encourage them to spend their time especially wisely.

 Away from formal learning